cally72jhb/vector-addon/README.md

 .center      || Centers you on the block
-.desync      || Desyncs the entity you're currently riding from the server .player-head || Gives you the head of a player in creative .shader      || Applies various shaders inbuilt shaders to the game .teleport    || Allows you to teleport to any location .trashcan    || Allows you to silently destroy any item in your hand without dropping it .uuid        || Tells you a players uuid
+.desync      || Desyncs the entity you're currently riding from the server .player-head || Gives you the head of a player in creative .teleport    || Allows you to teleport to any location .trashcan    || Allows you to silently destroy any item in your hand without dropping it .uuid        || Tells you a players uuid